-There are many legitimate uses of genetic testing, which traditionally have been carried out through a private doctor or the public hospital system.
+There are many legitimate reasons for genetic testing, which traditionally has been carried out through a private doctor or the public hospital system.

 Medical genetic testing usually requires referral from a medical practitioner as well as pre- and post-test counselling, and a majority of tests occur through the public hospital system with geneticists and counsellors on hand.
-The patient must have the purpose of the test and the implications for themselves and their family explained, and provide informed consent.
+The purpose of the test and the implications for the patient (and their family) must be explained to them, and the patient must provide informed consent.
 Medicare covers the cost of some genetic tests.

 Now consumers can undertake their own testing by buying kits online, providing a DNA sample from the comfort of their own home, posting it off to a lab and finding out all manner of genetic information, such as:

 - genetic quirks (sneezing when you look at a bright light)